farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

     progress bar is displayed.
 This ensures that printing happens above the progress bar.

-    .. lol what is that typo. mean thread???

     Further, when “x” is pressed, we set a cancel flag, which stops the progress.
-    It would also be possible to send SIGINT to the mean thread, but that’s not always considered a clean way of cancelling something.
+    It would also be possible to send SIGINT to the main thread, but that’s not always considered a clean way of cancelling something.

     In the example above, we also display a toolbar at the bottom which shows the